kyma-project/website/tools/content-loader/README.md

 The Content Loader prepares content for the **Docs**, **Community**, and **Roadmap** sections on the `kyma-project.io` website.
 It uses GitHub API to detect:

-- New releases in the `kyma` repository,
+- New releases in the `kyma` repository
 - Documentation changes under [`kyma/docs`](https://github.com/kyma-project/kyma/tree/master/docs) merged to the `master` branch of the `kyma` repository
 - Documentation changes merged to the `master` branch of the `community` repository
 - GitHub issues with the `epic` label